editor-js/link-autocomplete/README.md

 List of server connection params which may be configured.

-`endpointUrl` — url to the server's endpoint for getting suggestions as links.
+`endpoint` — url to the server's endpoint for getting suggestions as links.

 `queryParam` — param name to be send with search string.